hieroglyphsirl/hieroglyphsirl.github.io/README.md

 When completed, this project will provide stable, permanent endpoints for each sign entry.
 Researchers are welcomed and encouraged to link their projects to this one.

-Simultaneously, this project will provide links to other important online sources, such as:
+Simultaneously, this project will link to other important online sources, such as:

 - [The Thot Sign List](https://thotsignlist.org)
 - [The Polychrome Hieroglyphs Research Project (PHRP)](https://www.phrp.be)

+## About

+HieroglyphsIRL is created by Michael Hoffen and Christian Casey.

+For questions and comments, please write to [!mailto:hieroglyphsirl@gmail.com](hieroglyphsirl@gmail.com).